nyaaarlathotep/nyaaarlathotep.github.io/_posts/2024-10-14- SICP Exercise 2.md

 >
 > The issue underlying both of these weaknesses is that the technique for implementing generic interfaces is not additive.

+message passing.

+> ...instead of using “intelligent operations” that dispatch on data types, to work with “intelligent data objects” that dispatch on operation names.
+>
+> One limitation of this organization is it permits only generic procedures of one argument.

+Just like OO?
+Well, not like.

 ## 2.1